12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 - Bare Island Fort – A 19th-century fortress connected to the mainland by a narrow causeway, open for guided tours on the last Sunday of each month

-- Signposted Bush Tucker Track – Learn about traditional Aboriginal foods and medicines along this interpretive walking track between Yarra Bay and Frenchman’s Bay
+- Signposted Bush Tucker Track – Learn about traditional Aboriginal foods and medicines along the Guriwal Bush Tucker Track between Yarra Bay and Frenchman’s Bay

 - Weekend snake shows in Cann Park – Educational reptile displays that kids love, usually held on weekends